Digital Workplace Services

 Smart technologies emerge for sustainable operations

 Today’s businesses leverage smart technologies like energy utilization dashboards, smart lighting, and real-time monitoring to pursue carbon neutrality.
 They integrate these tools for energy forecasting and operational optimization.
-IoT-connected building assets provide ongoing health updates, while technicians equipped with AR/VR tools swiftly diagnose and resolve issues.
+Internet of things (IoT)-connected building assets provide ongoing health updates, while technicians equipped with augmented reality (AR) and virtual reality (VR) tools swiftly diagnose and resolve issues.

 View more